Live in Sweden 1973

 Liner notes by Peter Cooper

-Few of us were there, in Stockholm, in May of 1973, on those nights that the White brother--Roland, Eric, and Clarence--tore through the Mosebacke with water-clear picking and ethereal energy.
+Few of us were there, in Stockholm, in May of 1973, on those nights that the White brothers--Roland, Eric, and Clarence--tore through the Mosebacke with water-clear picking and ethereal energy.
 Few of us were there to hear Alan Munde's banjo reveal marvels of tone, timing and technique.
 Few of us were there to hear Clarence White at the towering height of his powers.

 Let us praise Claes Bergstrom.
 He's the man who rolled tape.
 Without him, we wouldn't have this remarkable recording.
 Some of us heard portions of it on the long out-of-print vinyl Rounder LP credited to "The White Brothers", but now we have the whole thing, complete with occasional interference from the Mosebacke's microwave, which was connected to the same electrical feed as the venue's soundboard.
 Every time you hear a brief hum, just know that some long-ago Swede got a slice of hot pizza out of it.